 Acting Chair of Local Advisory Board: Dr Audrey Skidmore

-If you need to speak to a member of staff regarding a concern, please ask to speak to our a member of the Safeguarding Team at the School Office.
+If you need to speak to a member of someone regarding a concern, please ask to speak to our a member of the Safeguarding Team at the School Office.

-Concerns about a member of staff must be reported to Mr Bancroft or our Chair of Governors, Mr John Harrison.
+Concerns about a member of staff must be reported to Mr Bancroft or our Chair of Governors, Dr Audrey Skidmore.
 They can be contacted at the School Office.

 Our school is part of a project, which is run between Cheshire East schools and Cheshire Police.
 The project called Operation Encompass, has been designed to provide early reporting of any domestic violence incidents that occur outside school, which might have an impact on a child in school.
 This is done through a phone call to school following an incident.

 The project ensures that at least one member of the school staff, known as the Key Adult, is trained to liaise with the police and to use the information that has been shared, in confidence.

 In this way, we aim to support each child who has been involved in, or witnessed, a domestic abuse incident.
 The Key Adult at Wistaston Church Lane Academy is Mr James Bancroft.
 If he receives an Encompass call he will make sure that a person the child trusts is available to help – if the child needs this.
 Most of the time this support is silent; keeping a careful eye on him or her and make sure the child has a calm school day.
 The confidential information is ordinarily not shared with all staff, just an agreement on how to help, if needed.

 All schools have a duty to share any information with other organisations if they feel a child is at risk of being hurt.
 The Key Adult may contact other organisations.
 This is described in our Safeguarding and Child Protection policy.